emsansone/Classtering/README.txt

 ------------------------------------------------------------------------------------------

 VBMFA is a variational approximation to a full Bayesian implementation of Mixtures of Factor Analysers.
-Included in this tar file are

-  o the VBMFA functions written in MATLAB, most of which have help lines.

-DEMO:
+DEMOS:
 	run
 	1) demo_cake_ssl
 	2) demo_gauss_ssl